-If the FDA requires a cardiovascular safety study for naloxegol, it could have a material adverse impact on the naloxegol program and our business prospects and financial condition.
+If the FDA requires a cardiovascular safety study for MOVANTIK TM , it could have a material adverse impact on the MOVANTIK TM program and our business prospects and financial condition.

-The FDA is exploring whether there is any evidence of potential elevated cardiovascular risk possibly related to the class of mu-opioid antagonist drugs and naloxegol is a mu-opioid antagonist.
-AstraZeneca completed a 52-week, long-term controlled safety trial of naloxegol as part of the Phase 3 naloxegol development program.
+The FDA is exploring whether there is any evidence of potential elevated cardiovascular risk possibly related to the class of mu-opioid antagonist drugs and MOVANTIKTM is a mu-opioid antagonist.
+AstraZeneca completed a 52-week, long-term controlled safety trial of MOVANTIKTM as part of the Phase 3 MOVANTIKTM development program.
 The FDA's general safety concern is based on data from other mu-opioid antagonist programs that may indicate increased cardiovascular risk associated with opioid withdrawal or the antagonism of the delta subtype of the opioid receptor, for which the FDA has not yet made a causal connection between these mechanisms and elevated cardiovascular risk.
-The FDA is currently planning to hold an advisory committee meeting to review the cardiovascular safety and potential additional safety study requirements for peripheral mu-opioid receptor antagonist class of drugs, including naloxegol.
-The FDA advisory committee meeting has been tentatively scheduled for June 11-12, 2014.
-The date and agenda for the advisory committee meeting will not be definitive until publication in the Federal Register.
+On June 11-12, 2014, the FDA held an Anesthetic and Analgesic Drug Products Advisory Committee (the Advisory Committee) meeting to review cardiovascular safety assessment requirements for the class of peripherally acting opioid receptor antagonists (PAMORAs), which includes MOVANTIKTM.
+The meeting was convened to assess the necessity, timing, design and size of cardiovascular outcomes trials to support approval of products in PAMORA class, for the proposed indication of OIC in patients taking opioids for chronic non-cancer pain.
+A majority of the Advisory Committee members voted in favor of a recommendation that the FDA should not require cardiovascular outcomes trials for PAMORAs.
+However, the FDA is not bound by the Advisory Committee's recommendation and there can be no certainty as to the FDA's final decision until the MOVANTIKTM regulatory review process is complete.
+If the FDA were to require a CV Safety Study prior to an approval of the NDA filed by AstraZeneca for MOVANTIKTM and AstraZeneca terminates the license agreement with us in its entirety or only with respect to its rights in the United States, it would have a material adverse effect on our business, financial condition, results of operations and prospects.